haolinnie/Self-Service-Database-Mock-Server/readme.md

 Author: Tiger Nie [nhl0819@gmail.com]

-Version: 1.0.0

-Python >= 3.5

 [![Build Status](https://travis-ci.com/haolinnie/Self-Service-Database-Server.svg?branch=master)](https://travis-ci.com/haolinnie/Self-Service-Database-Server)
 [![Coverage Status](https://coveralls.io/repos/github/haolinnie/Self-Service-Database-Server/badge.svg?branch=master)](https://coveralls.io/github/haolinnie/Self-Service-Database-Server?branch=master)

+This is the API server for a Self-Service Database UI for Northwestern Memorial Hospital's Ophthalmology department.
+The app is written in Python 3.7 with MySQL as the database layer.
+Currently deployable via a bash script with gunicorn and NGINX.
+Docker recipes are in the works.

 ## Documentation

 [Here is the most up-to-date API documentation.](https://github.com/haolinnie/Self-Service-Database-Server/blob/master/ssd_api/APIDocumentation.md)

-This app is built in Python 3 with the Flask microframework to server data from a MySQL database.

 [Here is a nice little API debugger for this project.](https://tigernie.com/ssd_api)